Teal-and-Sarah-Build-Websites/tas-baseline-grav/README.md

 Delete the user folder and clone this repo into the project, renaming this repo 'user'

-from the project folder run "bin/grav install"
+from the project folder run `bin/grav install`

-from the project folder run "php -S localhost:8000 system/router.php"
+from the project folder run `php -S localhost:8000 system/router.php`

 go to http://localhost:8000/ to view your site!